Follow us being our best self on the Class Dojo Platform

 Mathematical implementation

-• Long term: National Curriculum and Development Matters
+• Long term: National Curriculum, EYFS Framework and Development Matters.

 • Medium term: WR Yearly overview and small steps, up-dated annually in response to misconceptions, data and in house monitoring of teaching & learning.

-• A typical Maths lesson will provide the opportunity for all children, regardless of their ability, to:
+• A typical Maths lesson will provide the opportunity for all pupils, regardless of their ability, to:

-1. Activate/revisit prior knowledge during the Anchor Task/Fluent in 5/Fact Friday;
+1. Activate/revisit prior knowledge during the Mastering Number/Fluent in 5 (KS2)/Fact Friday

 6. Reflect on their learning and progress made during the lesson against the objective

-• There are multiple representations for all – using a CPA approach (Concrete, pictorial, abstract).
-Children who struggle to grasp concepts will continue make use of manipulatives to support their learning before transferring their learning to more abstract understanding.
+• There are multiple representations for all – using a CPA approach (concrete, pictorial, abstract).
+Pupils who struggle to grasp concepts will continue using manipulatives to support their learning before transferring their learning to more abstract understanding.

 • Objects, pictures, words, numbers and symbols are everywhere.